 - Subject-matter expertise is required and usually at risk for promotion or poaching.

-the goal to provide the solution that removed risk from project teams.
+As I designed Customer Relationship Metrics to be the first fully managed and hosted solution in the contact center industry, it was with the goal to provide the solution that removed risk from project teams.
 It was to provide a highly-skilled service that promoted accountability of performance as a complement to Internal Quality Monitoring (iQM) where the Customers Grade the Call (eQM).

 Focus on your skills